 We’re here to answer all your AI-related questions, so you can get humanity one step closer to planting Elon Musk’s neuralink chips into our brains and curing blindness!
 Or, just make a chatbot.

 What is an AI engineer?

 AI engineers create, repair, implement and improve artificial intelligence for organisations to use.
-They work with neural networks, build their machine learning models, test and implement existing AI models, use data science, act as problem-solvers for artificial intelligence technology and keep the organisation’s AI infrastructure running.
+They work with neural networks, build their machine learning models, test and implement existing artificial intelligence models, use data science, act as problem-solvers for artificial intelligence technology and keep the organisation’s AI infrastructure running.
 And that’s not even all of it.
 AI engineers have excellent developer skills.
 A lot of their work is analysing data which informs the implementation of machine learning programs that automate tasks to improve efficiency.

 The modern need of AI engineers and developers